jacktrusler/cheat_sheets/docs/mac.md

 here's they're awesomely named website for more info.
 [https://brew.sh/](https://brew.sh/)

+## Stupid .DS_Store file
+When you open a folder using finder, macOS automatically writes a `.DS_Store` file.
+This file stores custom attributes like folder view options, icon positions, visual information, spotlight comments and more.
+The problem is that this file also contains metadata about that folder, which you don't want to expose.
+When you're commiting to a repository it is also annoying to have a .DS_Store file in every folder, but .gitignore usually is ignoring the .DS_Store.
+If you want to get rid of the file use this command:

+`defaults write com.apple.desktopservices DSDontWriteNetworkStores true`

 ## Ansible
 install python3 via homebrew: `brew install python3`
 The install tells you where python3 was installed on your system, also gives you pip3 (python's package manager)